Episode Summary

 Graham Tomlin

-The Rt Revd Dr Graham Tomlin is Director of the Centre for Cultural Witness, based in Lambeth Palace in London.
-He was Bishop of Kensington in the Church of England between 2015-22.
-Formerly, he was the founding Dean of St Mellitus College (and remains the President of the College) and before that, Vice Principal of Wycliffe Hall, Oxford, where he taught Historical Theology within the Theology Faculty of Oxford University.
-He was also Chaplain of Jesus College Oxford.
-Soon after becoming Bishop of Kensington was very involved in the church’s response to the Grenfell Tower fire in London in 2017 in which 72 people lost their lives.
-He was the Vice Chair of the Archbishop of Canterbury’s Commission on Housing, Church and Community.
-He is married to Janet, has two children and seven grandchildren, and is the author of many books, including Looking through the Cross (the Archbishop of Canterbury’s Lent Book for 2014), The Widening Circle (SPCK 2014), Luther’s Gospel: Reimagining the World (Bloomsbury 2017), Why Being Yourself is a Bad Idea and Other Countercultural Notions (SPCK 2020) and most recently, Blaise Pascal: The Man who Made the Modern World (Hodder 2025).
+During his episcopacy, Tomlin was closely involved in the church’s response to the Grenfell Tower fire in 2017, in which 72 people lost their lives.
+He served as Vice Chair of the Archbishop of Canterbury’s Commission on Housing, Church, and Community.
+He is married to Janet, has two children and seven grandchildren, and is the author of numerous books, including Looking through the Cross, The Widening Circle, Luther’s Gospel: Reimagining the World, Why Being Yourself Is a Bad Idea and Other Countercultural Notions, and Blaise Pascal: The Man Who Made the Modern World.